Resolving Gun Charge Issues In Atlantic City

 Gun Permits And Denials

 To own a gun in New Jersey, you must file an application for a permit to purchase a gun, which requires approval from the police department.
-Our attorneys routinely represent individuals who have been denied an application; we know how to navigate the appeals process to obtain gun privileges on our clients’ behalf.
+Our criminal law attorneys routinely represent individuals who have been denied an application; we know how to navigate the appeals process to obtain gun privileges on our clients’ behalf.

 To be approved, you must show a justifiable need for owning a gun.
 If you have been convicted of a crime or domestic violence in the past, you will not be approved.
 We will review your situation and advise you of your options in seeking approval or in appealing a denial for a permit.